ISAITB/docs-itb-ta/source/sessionDashboard/index.rst

 controls to go to **specific pages** as well as the **first**, **previous**, **next** and **last** ones (as applicable), while showing in the bottom right corner the total and currently displayed test counts.

-Viewing a test session's further details and steps is done by clicking on the session's row, similar to the case of the :ref:`active test sessions<session_dashboard__active>`.
-See :ref:`session_dashboard__steps` for further information on the details displayed.
-Moreover, each row provides two **export** buttons that allows you to download the session's **test case report** in XML and PDF format.
+Viewing a test session's :ref:`further details and steps <session_dashboard__steps>` is done by clicking on the session's row, similar to the case of the :ref:`active test sessions<session_dashboard__active>`.
+Moreover, each row provides a button to access further options, notably to download the session's **test case report** in XML and PDF format.

 The following is an example of such a report in **XML format**, the XML content being defined by the `GITB Test Reporting Language (GITB TRL) <https://www.itb.ec.europa.eu/docs/tdl/latest/introduction/index.html#specification-links>`_: